Inncee81/sonic-pi-autocomplete/README.md

 ![sonic-pi-atom-screenshot](https://raw.githubusercontent.com/euwbah/sonic-pi-autocomplete/master/screenshot.png)

-## Requirements

-Sonic Pi needs to be running in the background.
+### Usage

+Start up Sonic Pi or the Sonic Pi server (over UDP), and get live coding in Atom!

+Note that the support for executing huge files with the `Play Huge File` command, will only work with Sonic Pi 2.11, which is currently yet to be released.
+(You can try compile it from source though, good luck!)

 ## Default Key Bindings

  Key Binding  | Action                      | Description
 --------------|-----------------------------|-----------------
- `ctrl-r`     | `atom-sonic:play-file`      | Sends content of the currently open buffer to Sonic Pi for instant playback `ctrl-alt-r` | `atom-sonic:play-selection` | Sends currently selected text to Sonic Pi for instant playback `ctrl-s`     | `atom-sonic:stop`           | Tells Sonic Pi to stop all playback
+ `alt-r`      | `atom-sonic:play-file`      | Sends content of the currently open buffer to Sonic Pi for instant playback `ctrl-alt-r` | `atom-sonic:play-selection` | Sends currently selected text to Sonic Pi for instant playback `alt-shift-r`| `atom-sonic:stop`           | Tells Sonic Pi to stop all playback